HyperloopUPV-H8/template-project/README.md

 ![image](https://github.com/HyperloopUPV-H8/template-freeRTOS-project/assets/58850783/202e9a1a-139f-4dab-ab8a-ac8afe6037a6)

-That's it you can start using VS Code for firmware development.
+That's it you can start using VS Code in Linux for firmware development.

+**Windows User**

+Step 1:
+ Switch to Linux

+Step 2:
+  Read the guide above for Linux setup

+In case you are still using Windows:

+clone this repo:
+`git clone git@github.com:HyperloopUPV-H8/template-freeRTOS-project.git`
+and run `git submodule init` to start the freeRTOSlib submodule